Quad4-Software/.github/profile/README.md

 # Developing Skiptrace Intelligence Platform

-Skiptrace is a next-generation affordable OSINT platform with a few GIS elements, team collaboration features, and various other features to aid in ethical investigations, research and intelligence.
-Built for journalists, investigators and intel professionals.
+Skiptrace is a next-generation intelligence platform with GIS, team collaboration, and many other features to aid in ethical investigations, research and intelligence.
+Built for financial sector, private investigators and intel professionals.

 ![image](https://github.com/user-attachments/assets/08bbd665-9e93-40f9-97aa-9f58e54b45b9)

 Contact us with your questions: team@quad4.io

+We only accept legitimate and vetted customers to ensure ethical usage of our platforms and tools.